-Steve Harrigan currently serves as a Miami-based correspondent for Fox News Channel (FNC).
+Steve Harrigan currently serves as an Atlanta-based correspondent for Fox News Channel (FNC).
 He joined the network in 2001 as a Moscow-based correspondent.Read More

-Most recently, he reported live from France to cover the deadly terrorist attacks in Paris on November 13th, 2015.
-Previously, Harrigan provided live coverage from Ferguson, MO on the protests and investigation of the death of Michael Brown.
+Most recently, Harrigan reported live from the celebration of life service of civil rights icon Rep. John Lewis (D-GA) in Atlanta, Georgia.
+He has provided on the ground coverage of numerous hurricanes, including Hurricane Dorian in 2019, Hurricane Florence in 2018 and Hurricane Maria in 2017.
+Previously, Harrigan traveled to France to cover the deadly terrorist attacks in Paris on November 13th, 2015.
+In addition, Harrigan provided live coverage from Ferguson, MO on the protests and investigation of the death of Michael Brown.
 Additionally, he reported live from Donetsk, Ukraine on the crash of Malaysia Airlines Flight 17 in 2014.

 During his tenure at FNC, Harrigan has reported on a variety of national and international stories, including the protests in Brazil and the death of Venezuelan president Hugo Chavez, the ongoing Israeli-Palestinian conflict and the continuing War on Terror throughout the Middle East region, Mexican drug cartel violence and the Cuban economy.